-20. Complaints
+21. Complaints

-- (1) This regulation applies to all market intermediaries. - (2) A market intermediary shall have a complaints procedure that is disclosed to the client in the client agreement. - (3) A market intermediary shall deal with each complaint in a fair and timely manner, and shall inform the client of the outcome.
-Depending on the nature of the complaint, the market intermediary shall: - (a) provide appropriate restitution, where the complaint is justified; - (b) address any weaknesses in the internal systems that led to the action causing the complaint; and - (c) document any actions taken. - (4) The complaints procedure shall include the following elements: - (a) The maintenance of a register of complaints; - (b) the allocation of responsibility to a person other than the one about whom a complaint was made or who was responsible for the actions that led to the complaint; - (c) the target timetable for dealing with the complaint; - (d) the deadlines for informing the complainant of progress with dealing with the complaint, which shall not leave the complainant without information for more than one month; and - (e) an appeal to the chief executive (or another appropriately senior officer nominated by the chief executive) where the complaint cannot otherwise be resolved. - (5) The client shall be informed of his right to appeal under Sections 18 to 23 of the Act if the client does not consider that the complaint has been satisfactorily resolved. - (6) A market intermediary shall inform the Commission of any complaints still unresolved more than 90 days after they were received. - (7) A market intermediary shall maintain a record of complaints that identifies: - (a) the person from whom the complaint was received; - (b) the nature of the complaint; - (c) the date a complaint was received; - (d) the officer dealing with the complaint; - (e) the officer about whom the complaint was made or who was responsible for the action that led to the complaint; - (f) the progress in dealing with the complaint; - (g) the way the complaint was resolved; and - (h) the time it took to resolve the complaint.
+- (1) A market intermediary shall have a complaints procedure that is disclosed to the client in the client agreement. - (2) A market intermediary shall deal with each complaint in a fair and timely manner, and shall inform the client of the outcome.
+Depending on the nature of the complaint, the market intermediary shall: - (a) provide appropriate restitution, where the complaint is justified; - (b) address any weaknesses in the internal systems that led to the action causing the complaint; and - (c) document any actions taken. - (3) The complaints procedure shall include the following elements: - (a) The maintenance of a register of complaints; - (b) the allocation of responsibility to a person other than the one about whom a complaint was made or who was responsible for the actions that led to the complaint; - (c) the target timetable for dealing with the complaint; and - (d) the deadlines for informing the complainant of progress with dealing with the complaint, which shall not leave the complainant without information for more than fourteen days. - (4) The client shall be informed of his right to appeal under Sections 18 to 23 of the Act if the client does not consider that the complaint has been satisfactorily resolved. - (5) A market intermediary shall inform the Commission of any unresolved complaints more than 30 days after receipt. - (6) A market intermediary shall maintain a register of complaints that identifies: - (a) the person from whom the complaint was received; - (b) the nature of the complaint; - (c) the date complaint was received; - (d) the officer dealing with the complaint;

+- (e) the officer about whom the complaint was made or who was responsible for the action that led to the complaint; - (f) the progress in dealing with the complaint; - (g) the way the complaint was resolved; - (h) the time it took to resolve the complaint; and - (i) The date unresolved compliant was referred to the Commission